z-campbell/sprok/README.md

 # sprok

-`sprok` is a small, generic, type-safe publish/subscribe message hub for Go.
-It routes messages between topic-based subscribers using a background worker pool and a buffered channel primitive that gracefully absorbs bursts of traffic without blocking publishers.
+`sprok` is a small, generic, type-safe pub/sub message hub for Go.
+It routes messages between topic-based subscribers using a background worker pool and a buffered channel primitive absorbs bursts of traffic without blocking publishers.

 ## Features